-&lt;sup>6 Corporations should consider whether staff-governor members of an audit committee meet good practice standards of independence and objectivity.
+&lt;sup>7 Corporations should consider whether staff-governor members of an audit committee meet good practice standards of independence and objectivity.

-- inform the corporation of any additional services provided by the external auditor, reporting accountant, internal audit (as applicable) and other assurance providers (as applicable) and explain how independence and objectivity are safeguarded. - review and consider the reports of the external auditor, reporting accountant, internal audit (as applicable) and other assurance providers (as applicable), and monitor the implementation of recommendations to agreed timescales. - oversee the corporation's policies on and processes around fraud, irregularity, impropriety and whistleblowing, and ensure: - the proper, proportionate and independent investigation of all allegations and instances of fraud and irregularity - that investigation outcomes are reported to the audit committee - that the external auditor (and internal auditor if applicable) is informed of investigation outcomes and other matters of fraud, irregularity and impropriety, and that appropriate follow-up action has been planned/actioned - that all significant cases of fraud or suspected fraud, theft, bribery, corruption, irregularity, cybercrime, major weakness or breakdown in the accounting or other control framework are reported to ESFA, and other relevant funding authority, as soon as possible.
-Please report any actual or suspected cases of significant fraud, including cybercrime, to ESFA via the 'allegations' mailbox at allegations.mailbox@education.gov.uk. - $\circ\;$ risks around fraud have been identified and controls put in place to mitigate them. - produce an annual report for the corporation, summarising the committee's activities relating to the financial year under review, including: - $\circ~$ a summary of the work undertaken by the committee during the year - the number of the meetings held in the year, and attendance records for each audit committee member
+- consider the development of members and put in place appropriate training to ensure their skills and knowledge are up to date.
+Where the audit committee identifies a gap in its existing skillset, training and development should be provided to address this in the first instance. - advise the corporation on the appointment, reappointment, dismissal and remuneration of the external auditor, reporting accountant, internal audit (as applicable) and other assurance providers (as applicable) and establish that all such assurance providers adhere to relevant professional standards. - inform the corporation of any additional services provided by the external auditor, reporting accountant, internal audit (as applicable) and other assurance providers (as applicable) and explain how independence and objectivity are safeguarded. - review and consider the reports of the external auditor, reporting accountant, internal audit (as applicable) and other assurance providers (as applicable), and monitor the implementation of recommendations to agreed timescales. - oversee the corporation's policies on and processes around fraud, irregularity, impropriety and whistleblowing8, and ensure: - the proper, proportionate and independent investigation of all allegations and instances of fraud and irregularity - o investigation outcomes are reported to the audit committee - the external auditor (and internal auditor if applicable) is informed of investigation outcomes and other matters of fraud, irregularity and impropriety, and that appropriate follow-up action has been planned/actioned - all significant cases of fraud or suspected fraud, theft, bribery, corruption, irregularity, cybercrime, major weakness or breakdown in the accounting or other control framework are reported to ESFA, and other relevant funding authorities, as soon as possible.
+Please report any actual or suspected

-&lt;sup>7 Corporations should refer to the whistleblowing requirements set out in their funding agreements.
+&lt;sup>8 Corporations should refer to the whistleblowing requirements set out in their funding agreements.

-- $\circ$ any significant issues arising up to the date of preparation of the report - any significant matters of internal control included in the reports of audit and assurance providers - details of the date of appointment of the external auditors and the remaining term of the contract - the committee's view of its own effectiveness and how it has fulfilled its terms of reference - the committee's opinion on the adequacy and effectiveness of the corporation's assurance arrangements, assurance over subcontracting, framework of governance, risk management and control processes for the effective and efficient use of resources, solvency, and the safeguarding of assets
+- cases of significant fraud, including cybercrime, to ESFA via the 'allegations' mailbox at allegations.mailbox@education.gov.uk. - risks around fraud have been identified and controls put in place to mitigate them. - produce an annual report for the corporation, summarising the committee's activities relating to the financial year under review, including: - o a summary of the work undertaken by the committee during the year - the number of the meetings held in the year, and attendance records for each audit committee member - o any significant issues arising up to the date of preparation of the report - any significant matters of internal control included in the reports of audit and assurance providers - details of the date of appointment of the external auditors and the remaining term of the contract - the committee's view of its own effectiveness and how it has fulfilled its terms of reference - the committee's opinion on the adequacy and effectiveness of the corporation's assurance arrangements, assurance over subcontracting, framework of governance, risk management and control processes for the effective and efficient use of resources, solvency, and the safeguarding of assets